 Virtual field trips are being developed for the K-12/homeschool population.
 All loans are temporarily suspended due to COVID-19 restrictions.
-Sign up for the Museum's newsletter to receive updates regarding programming.
-(Click on the lowest maroon button in the right column.)
+Subscribe to the Museum's newsletter to receive updates regarding programming.

 The CMU Museum offers for loan a variety of zoological specimens and a series of kits featuring items of historical, archaeological, and geological significance.
 This program is a valuable resource to Central Michigan University faculty and students, as well as primary and secondary school educators and students.
 These loan materials provide access to a wide range of specimens and artifacts, many of which are generally unattainable.
 The following prepared kits are available for loan.
 Special kits may be requested and prepared.

 Can't visit the Museum?
 Take the museum into your classroom!
 Each thematic kit includes artifacts and reproductions along with a teacher's manual filled with information, images, GLCE connections, common core standards and suggested activities.
 View online form to borrow a School Resource Kit

 Global Marine Life

 Woodland IndiansChoose one of the following to borrow a kit: